 As with Foot, Nussbaum came to this mixed position from the objectivist side of the debate.
 Some moral objectivists may think she has given up too much, and for a related reason many moral relativists may believe she has established rather little.
 For example, bodily appetites are indeed universal experiences, but there has been a wide range of responses to these—for example, across a spectrum from asceticism to hedonism.
 This appears to be one of the central areas of moral disagreement.
 In order to maintain her objectivist credentials, Nussbaum needs to show that human nature substantially constrains which of these responses could be morally appropriate.
 Some objectivists may say she has not shown this, but could, while relativists may doubt she could show it.

 Another approach might be construed as a mixed position, though it was not put forward in these terms.
 Isaiah Berlin (1998) argued that, though some moral values are universal, there are also many objective values that conflict and are not commensurable with one another.
-He called his position pluralism and rejected the label ‘relativism’.
+He called his position pluralism and rejected the label ‘relativism’ (see the entry on Isaiah Berlin).
 But if incommensurability implies that these conflicts cannot be rationally resolved, then it might suggest a concession to relativism.

 Against such a position, an objectivist may ask why we should think objective goods are incommensurable: If X and Y are both objectively good, then why not say that the statement ‘X is better than Y’ (or a more restrictive comparative statement specifying respects or circumstances) is objectively true or false, even if this is difficult to know?
 Berlin's view was that there are many examples of conflicting goods—for example, justice and mercy, or liberty and equality—where it is implausible to suppose they are commensurable.